 The bridge with the least total weight will win in the lightness category.
-Total weight is the weight of the bridge (determined by scales provided by the host student organization) plus weight penalties prescribed in 8.2, 9.3, and 9.5.
-Decking, tools, lateral restraint devices, and posters are not included in total weight.
+Total weight is the weight of the bridge (determined by scales provided by the host student chapter) plus weight penalties prescribed in 8.2, 9.3, and 9.5.
+Temporary pier, decking, tools, lateral restraint devices, and posters are not included in total weight.